milo-sobral/NeurophFramework/README.md

         g) Once the hotfix is complete it is merged to both develop and master

-Please find the link to the GitFlow extensions [here](https://github.com/nvie/gitflow).
+Please find the link to the GitFlow extensions [here](https://github.com/nvie/gitflow) which will allow for a simplified adherence to GitFlow conventions.

 ###### SVN